Keksuccino/FancyMenu/README.md

 ## Documentation [The FancyMenu Wiki]

 The [FancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki) has some very helpful documentations about creating animations and customize menus, so check it out!

+## Copyright

+- FancyMenu and its code<br>
+Copyright © 2020 Keksuccino.
+All rights reserved.